 The governor of the province of Ferghana, in Uzbekistan, has been caught once again in his crusade against beards and Islamic attire just months after he was reprimanded by the Senate.

-The audio of Ghaniev’s remarks was posted in social media and that is what forced the Uzbek authorities to intervene.
+The audio of Ganiev’s remarks was posted in social media and that is what forced the Uzbek authorities to intervene.
 On October 1st, the Senate, from which the governor forms part, gave him a three months’ probation after he apologised.
-Little over a month later, Ghaniev is back in the spotlight for the same reason.
+Little over a month later, Ganiev is back in the spotlight for the same reason.

 Image from Wikimedia Commons published under Creative Commons with no changes made.